Kusatsu, Gunma: Kusatsu Onsen

 There are about 100 hot springs in Kusatsu with a total amount of about 34,000 liters water per minute pouring out of the ground.
 The water is sulfurous and acidic.
 The hot springs are said to help cure: arthralgia, stiff shoulders, paralysis, hardenings, bruises, sprains, chronic indigestion, hemorrhoids, chills, arteriosclerosis, burns, chronic gynecological disorders.
 The water from the natural hot springs is used not only for bathing but also for heating of the city's primary and secondary schools, the municipal welfare center, the streets during winter and many households, as well as for the municipal swimming pool.

 The Yubatake, one of the biggest hot springs and the main attraction of the town, is located in the center of Kusatsu.
 The spring water pours out of the rock and is then conducted through several rows of wooden boxes.
 In these wooden boxes Yu no hana (湯の花) one of Kusatsu's specialties is cultivated.
-The word Yubatake accordingly means "hot water field".
-Around the Yubatake there are 100 name plates of famous persons that visited Kusatsu.
+The word Yubatake means "hot water field".

+Around the Yubatake, there are 100 name plates of famous persons that visited Kusatsu.
 Internationally well-known are: Erwin Bälz (German internist), Julius Scriba (German surgeon), Bruno Taut (German architect), Ernest Satow (British researcher of Japan and diplomat), Kakuei Tanaka (Japanese prime minister 1972 - 1974), Rikidōzan (famous pro wrestler).
 On the lower part of the Yubatake there is a small cascade and the rock has an emerald shade.
 This is one of the most popular spots for souvenir pictures.